Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Related Work

 \subsection{Hodge Theory and Ranking}

 The adaptation of Hodge theory to discrete settings, particularly for ranking from pairwise comparisons, was formalized by Jiang et al. with HodgeRank \cite{Jiang2011}.
-This approach linearizes preference data into flows on a graph and decomposes these flows into gradient flows (consistent rankings) and harmonic flows (inconsistencies or cycles).
-This provides a robust method for quantifying inconsistency through the $L_2$ norm of the harmonic component.
+This approach linearizes preference data into flows on a graph and applies the Helmholtz--Hodge decomposition, splitting a flow into a gradient component (the globally consistent ranking), a curl component (local, e.g.\ triangular, intransitivities), and a harmonic component (globally cyclic inconsistencies with no local witness).
+Inconsistency is then quantified through the $L_2$ norms of the curl and harmonic parts, the harmonic part capturing specifically the global cyclic obstructions.
 While effective, Hodge-theoretic methods rely on linearization.
-As demonstrated in Section \ref{sec:results_localization}, our discrete, sheaf-theoretic approach reveals localized information about obstructions that linearization obscures.
+As discussed in Section~\ref{sec:results_localization}, our discrete approach localizes conflict differently, among voter interactions rather than among alternatives, and stays purely ordinal.